Less than 1% of Americans Serve to Protect our Nation's Interests while the Remaining 99% Benefit from their Sacrifice

 COSF works to increase public awareness and appreciation of the service, sacrifice and challenges facing our troops, veterans, and their families.
-We are calling on all Americans to move beyond caring, to committed and involved, and provide them opportunities to do just that.
+We are calling on all Americans to move beyond caring, to commit and become involved.
+COSF provides them opportunities to do just that.

 Sign up for our Newsletter!

 Our Documentary: "Profiles in Service: It Takes a Nation"

 By talking, hosting discussions and taking action -- real action, we can help bridge the civilian military divide.
 Become part of the solution.
 Host a screening of our moving 30 minute documentary, and start a dialogue about how to connect veterans and civilians in your own community.

 Over 15 years of war and multiple deployments for millions of military families has taken its toll.
 While the majority of veteran families are successfully transitioning back into civilian life, hundreds of thousands of others are struggling every day.

 Challenges include unemployment, young families living with the “invisible wounds” of war (Post Traumatic Stress Disorder and Traumatic Brain Injuries), access to quality health care and the financial strain caused by long waits for VA benefits.